loginom/loginom-help-en-omegat/data/visualization/duplicates/filter.md

 ## Configuration Window

 Area of the filtering criteria settings is located in the window.
 The new criterion is added by pressing + button.
-Then it is required to select the field name, [comparison ratio](./../../processors/transformation/row-filter/filtering-criteria.md) (<x3/>Condition<x4/>) and comparison value.
+Then it is required to select the field name, [comparison ratio](./../../processors/transformation/row-filter/filtering-criteria.md) (<x3/>Condition<x4/>) and compare value.
 When creating several criteria, it is required to set the logical AND/OR operators between them.
 AND operator is set by default.
 To change the operator, it is required to left-click on it.

 After filtering setup, it is required to press *Filter* button.